-Net interest income and net interest yield increased in the first quarter of 2017 compared with the first quarter of 2016 was due to an increase in guaranty fee income driven by: (1) an increase in amortization income in the first quarter of 2017 due to activity related to increased prepayments on mortgage loans and liquidations of MBS debt of consolidated trusts, which accelerated the amortization of cost basis adjustments on the loans and related debt; and (2) loans with higher base guaranty fees comprising a larger part of our guaranty book of business in the first quarter of 2017 compared with the first quarter of 2016.
+Net interest income increased in the first half of 2017 compared with the first half of 2016 due to an increase in guaranty fee income driven by: (1) an increase in amortization income in the first half of 2017 due to activity related to increased prepayments on mortgage loans and liquidations of MBS debt of consolidated trusts, which accelerated the amortization of cost basis adjustments on the loans and related debt; and (2) loans with higher base guaranty fees comprising a larger part of our guaranty book of business in the first half of 2017 compared with the first half of 2016.
 The increase in net interest income due to higher guaranty fee income was partially offset by a decline in the average balance of our retained mortgage portfolio as we continued to reduce this portfolio.
-See "Retained Mortgage Portfolio" for more information.
+See "Retained Mortgage Portfolio" for information about our retained mortgage portfolio.